tcsvn/hassio-activity-assistant/activity-assistant-dev/README.md

-# Activity-Assistant Development container
+# Activity Assistant Development container
-Activity assistant provides a platform for logging and predicting Activities of Daily Living in realtime for home assistant users.
+Activity assistant provides a platform for logging, predicting Activities of Daily Living in realtime for Home Assistant users.
+When unsure what this is, do not use this channel ^^.